 Getting excited?
 You should be, it won’t be long till you meet your baby.

 Remember, every pregnancy and birth experience is different.
-Yes, complications can arise but if you are educated, have a strong support system and a good medical team, you and your little babe will be supported in the best possible ways.
+Yes, complications can arise.
+However, if you are educated, have a strong support system, and a good medical team, you and your little babe will be supported in the best possible ways.